 Hospital staff in Uzbek cotton fields in World Bank project area.

-The World Bank Group is an international institution that provides loans for developing countries.
-Right now it is providing almost $500 million to Uzbek agriculture projects.2 The World Bank signed a contract agreeing to suspend certain loans if evidence of forced labor was uncovered.
+The World Bank is an institution that provides loans for developing countries.
+Right now it is providing almost $500 million to Uzbek agriculture projects.
+Yet Uzbekistan’s cotton industry has historically relied upon state-sanctioned forced labor.

 Yet despite two years of documented proof showing forced labor continues on World Bank project sites, particularly in the poor and vulnerable region of Karakalpakstan, the World Bank has not suspended its loans.